0:00

-Meet Cody Allen and Alex Bennet, co-founders of JOON, a flavorful pistachio brand rooted in a 300-year-old Iranian family recipe and a boots-on-the-ground approach to how food actually moves.
+Meet Cody Allen and Alex Bennet, co-founders of JOON, a flavorful pistachio brand rooted in a 300-year-old Iranian family recipe.

 Alex grew up eating pistachios his mother brought back from the family farm in Iran.
 Cody spent summers loading trucks in his family’s food distribution warehouse.
 Both wanted to start a food brand, but never had the right idea… until pistachios.